Pumpkin Bars: A Family Favorite for Fall

 Servings: 8

-1. Whisk the egg yolks and sugar, then add in the milk.
-Set aside.
+1. Whisk the egg yolks and sugar, then add in the milk, whisking thoroughly.
+Set to the side.

-2 .Make a brown caramel by cooking 5 oz of sugar over medium-high heat in a dry pan until brown (but not burned).
+2 .Make a brown caramel by cooking 5 oz of sugar over medium-high heat in a dry pan until brown but not burnt.

-3. Deglaze the caramel with the cream, and bring to a boil, stirring vigorously, to incorporate any solid caramel.
+3. Deglaze the caramel with the cream, and bring to a boil, stirring vigorously, to incorporate.
+We like to leave some solid bits, it just adds texture to the ice cream, but you can also whisk until it is thoroughly incorporated for a smoother texture.

-6. Process in the ice cream maker for 20-25 minutes (or according to your ice cream maker’s instructions).
+6. Process in your ice cream maker for 20-25 minutes (or according to your ice cream maker’s instructions).

-Serve it plain, with pastries, on cookies, with chocolate sauce—there’s pretty much no way to go wrong on this one!
+Serve it plain, with pastries, on cookies, with chocolate sauce, or even a caramel sauce—there’s pretty much no way to go wrong on this one!

 Try a recipe for lemon sorbet.